JAJCole/database-excersises/README.md

 order by item_name
 limit 5 -- gives top 5 results. not necc for prompt but good for brevity and process speed ;

+# MYSQL INDEXS
+# Primary keys necc. they are the index
+# primary keys cannot be null
+# primary keys must be unique. often the autoincrement function is used for this purpose
+# foreign keys are keys from different tables, used to 'link up tables'. useful in joining non related tables
+# Foreign keys can be any arbitrary amount to link as many tables as you want
+# Within the MYSQL gui the left most column has drop down menus for databases and tables to give details on the contents of the table, like what is a unique key, a varchar ect
+# Without using the gui you may use SHOW CREATE TABLE *name*;, then copy the output result line and paste
+# the DESCRIBE function also lists the respective key descriptions of a table within the database in use
+# DESCRIBE *name*;
+# To get more description from describe you can SHOW CREATE TABLE *name*; copy field/paste and assess
+#
+# the syntax of JOIN statements in SQL:
+# inner join is the overlap of the venn diagram -- deletes null values and keeps only matched instances. most commonly used
+# left join covers overlap and left  -- useful for not deleting unmatched instances.
+Want to keep all on 'left side' but dont care if the 'right side' gets deleted
+# right join covers overlap and right -- useful like left, but the opposite. keeping 'right side' and deleting unmatched 'left side'
+# outer join encompasses both left right and overlap -- not available in mysql.
+UNION is the function analog for MYSQL for outer join.
+This variation grabs and keeps both left and ride as well as their matched intersection. likely not used much.
+'I want everything and I dont care if it matches'
+# the UNION syntax is creating a left join and typing UNION between a seperate right join statement
+#
+# Understand that the decision of what joins to use depends on the query youre after. standard format is 1:1, however 1:many is possible.
+1:1 like emp_id to employee, or 1:many like employees to department, or many:many which connects tables sharing links
+# Remember also join statements come after the from statement
+select *names*
+from *name*
+join *other_name* on *name*.*shared_primary_key* = *thing_getting_joined*.*shared_primary_key*

+SELECT columns
+FROM table_a as A
+JOIN table_b as B ON A.id = B.fk_id;
+# Below is the above in plain english
+FROM table_name as alias
+join table_name as alias on alias_table_1.column_shared = alias_table_2.column_shared

+# order is arbitrary, but if shared column exists

+EXAMPLE:
+select *
+from employees
+JOIN dept_no ON employees.emp_no = dept_emp.emp_no
+# the above example returns matched values from left and right
+# the above example, were you to say LEFT JOIN rather than JOIN it would return all employees, even if unmatched or empty fields in the right
+# the above example, were you to say RIGHT JOIN it would drop employees with unmatched values but return all subfields in the right
+#
+# When filtering your select for a join, use syntax:
+select employees.first_name,
+       employees.last_name,
+       departments.dept_name
+from employees
+join dept_emp on employees.emp_no = dept_emp.emp_no
+join departments on dept_emp.dept_no = departments.dept_no
+# you may also include aliases to save time from typing:
+select e.first_name,
+       e.last_name,
+       de.dept_name
+from employees as e
+join dept_emp as de on e.emp_no = de.emp_no
+join departments as d on de.dept_no = d.dept_no;
+# adding filter conditionals would look like:
+select e.first_name,
+       e.last_name,
+       de.dept_name
+       e.gender
+from employees as e
+join dept_emp as de on e.emp_no = de.emp_no
+join departments as d on de.dept_no = d.dept_no
+where e.gender = 'F';

+# additional joining methods: *if they share the same primary key*
+select *
+from employees
+join dept_emp using(emp_no)
+# the above is not as explicit as it could be. will break if not exact match and no discrepancy. likely not useful for many cases

+#
+-- AS A NOTE --
+you can use an entire query from select on, and use in a second query the syntax WHERE EXISTS
+    (
+        *QUERY*
+    )
+and filter that way.
+#